 -Please note that the funds are intended for individual Fellows only.
 It does not cover dependents and it is not intended to support family members.
 Successful candidates will need to make alternative arrangements to cover the costs of dependents before arrival in Kenya/UK.
 For both countries, prospective applicants must satisfy the Immigration Authorities that they have sufficient funds to support themselves and their dependents before arrival (taking into account the stipend to be provided by the Mentoring Programme).

-Eligibility: Applicants must meet all of the following criteria to be eligible to apply for this application
+Eligibility: Applicants must meet all of the following criteria to be eligible to apply for this scholarship:

 -Candidates must be female citizens of African countries.